 Keep it simple (but oh so delicious) by making a batch of these fudge cookies from Simply Stacie.
 You can skip the nuts if your crew isn’t into them, and you’ll end up with a melt-in-your-mouth cookie either way.
 To get the recipe, click here.

 Inspired by those addictive cookies found in the grocery store, these pretty cookies from The View from Great Island are bound to be a hit.
-Bake up some delicate lace cookies, then layer them up with dark chocolate to make the most delicious sandwich cookie.
+Bake up delicate lace cookies, then layer them with dark chocolate to make the most delicious sandwich cookie.
 Click here to get the recipe.